-Software Maintenance is a right to update the software.
-If Software Maintenance expires, it is still possible to keep using the existing version of the product, but it is no longer possible to update for versions released after the expiration date.
-Updates will be available again upon purchasing of Software Maintenance for a new period.
+The Software Maintenance agreement lets you update the software.
+If your Software Maintenance expires, you can continue using the existing version of the product, but you cannot install any updates released after the expiration date.
+Learn more at www.kerio.com.